nomicflux/servant-opaleye-blog/README.md

 ```haskell
 do con <- ask >>= getConnFromPool
 ```
 Any time you see a variable in a `do` block which is only there to chain monadic steps together, you can cut it out and just use bind `>>=`.
+Of course, you can reduce any `do` block to `>>=` and `return` - the trick is finding a balance which allows your code to be readable, focusing on the most important steps while sidelining the others.

 You might find it annoying to have to go through and change every instance of `ask` to `ask >>= getConn`.
 What if we make other changes later?
 Do we want to have to change 20 lines of code every time we alter our connection mechanism?
-This depends on what we think our needs are going to be: is it more likely that we'll change the way we do connections, or that we'll need access to the individual pieces of our connection?
+This depends on what we think our needs are going to be: is it more likely that we'll change the way we do connections, or that we'll need access to the individual pieces of our connection within the Api modules?
 Haskell offers us both the potential for encapsulation as well as modularity.
-I've shown the more modular approach here, but in the code itself you can see the encapsulated version:
+I've shown the more modular approach here, but in the code itself in App.hs you can see the encapsulated version:
 ```haskell
 getConn :: AppM Connection
 getConn = ask >>= getConnFromPool